xoposhiy/cg-overlays/README.md

 ## TODO

-* On the last micro-frame of the frame show the next frame overlay to decrease confusion during debugging.
+* (?)
+On the last micro-frame of the frame show the next frame overlay to decrease confusion during debugging.
-* Add instruction to draw trajectory of entities.
 * Add some other graphical primitives (arrows, triangles, flags, ...)
 * Add popup support
 * Handle resize window event